 Dinosaur rolling pin

-People often eat sweets with their sweetheart on Valentine's Day.
-Let paleo-beasts sweeten that experience with a dinosaur-patterned rolling pin.
+Let paleo-beasts sweeten your favorite geek's day with this dinosaur-patterned rolling pin.
 The laser-printer-engraved rolling pin can be used on dough, clay and even noodles, according to RainbowRollingPins.
 But if used on pies or cookies, feel free to review the scientific names of the dinosaurs on your delicacies, including a Tyrannosaur, sauropod, Stegosaurus, Triceratops and a Velociraptor.

 The rolling pin sells on Etsy for $29.99.
 (Image credit: RainbowRollingPins)